hasenbanck/kopi/README.md

 (`icudt71l.dat` for little endian or `icudt71b.dat` for big endian systems).

 You need to download a ICU version 71 data file from the ICU project [release page](https://github.com/unicode-org/icu/releases).

-## Roadmap

-Sooner than later following functionality will be added:

- * Module loading
- * Embedded types
- * Fallible fastcall functions
- * Optional serde support

-We're not yet totally sure how the API for async should look.

 ## Documentation